aimagelab/HWD/README.md

 ```

 ## CER (Character Error Rate)
-The CERScore evaluates the character-level accuracy of generated handwriting by comparing the predicted text against ground-truth transcriptions.
+The CER evaluates the character-level accuracy of generated handwriting by comparing the predicted text against ground-truth transcriptions.
 By default, the model `microsoft/trocr-base-handwritten` is used.

 ```python
 from hwd.scores import CERScore